 Bittersweet Ending: The remaining survivors are able to escape Trumbell County thanks to Tan's Heroic Sacrifice, but Lily has only months to live due to her lupus medicine becoming literally impossible to find, and the final scene heavily implies that Trumbell wasn't the only area to be infected with the Black Fever.

 Boring, but Practical: A few of your facilities can be considered this.
 The kitchen have an option to increase your survivors' max Health and Stamina, as well as reduce the chance of food poisoning and/or spoilage.
-The Sleeping area gives Stamina bonus and help characters recover from Tired status faster.
+The Training Area gives Stamina bonus and help prevent injuries.
 The Infirmary help characters heal faster and prevent a sick character from infecting healthy ones.
 They are nothing fancy to look at, but surviving without them is going to be REALLY hard.

 Assault rifles when firing in single shot mode.
 They have a combination of high accuracy, damage and large magazine size.
 It's more "fun" to go full-auto, but considering the scarcity of ammunition, sticking to the "boring" single shots will make your supply last much longer.

 Some of the more mundane melee weapons are this.
-Sure you could be creative and beat zombies to death with a sawed off table leg or gardening hoe but a solid steel wrench weighs less and is far more durable.
+Sure you could be creative and beat zombies to death with a sawed off table leg or gardening hoe, or a medieval Mace.
+However, a solid steel wrench or pipe-wrench weigh less and is far more durable.